LoopMonsters/LoopringUnity/README.md

 If you wish to support the project, you can follow [@LoopmonNetwork](https://twitter.com/LoopmonNetwork) on twitter, join our discord or on Reddit [r/LoopMonsters](https://www.reddit.com/r/LoopMonsters/).
 Also give Fudgey a follow [@fudgeyDOTeth](https://twitter.com/fudgeyDOTeth).

+## Terms and Conditions
+This cannot be sold or resold, or integrate any components as a paid service.
+Any derivative of this must be free.

 ## Credits
 Loopmon - Signing and authentication Integration donation address: monster.loopmon.eth